November 21, 2021

 How do we do that?
 The same way Jesus did.
 We live our lives as faithful witnesses to a heavenly reality that reshapes our view of the world, and the trouble we experience in this world every day.
 We come to the end of ourselves, taking up our crosses to serve others in a sacrificial way.
 And we claim Jesus as Lord, recognizing that when we reach the end of ourselves, God begins making us new.
 We “make it our life’s goal to bring others into his reign of love and praise, which will last forever.”

-If you are ready to claim with all your heart that “Jesus is Lord,” Christ is ready to free you from your sin, your pain, your guilt, your shame.
+If you are ready to claim with all your heart that “Jesus is Lord,” Christ is ready to free you from your sin, your pain, your guilt, your shame, your doubt, your anger, your despair.
 In fact, he’s already done that work.
 Now it’s up to you to accept this gift, with effects that continue into the future, your future in the Kingdom of God.
 Because it’s only when you can come to the end of yourself that God can begin to make you into something new.

 Peter M. Wallace, Feasting on the Word Year B, Vol. 4, 331.